saschazar21/next-mdx-extended/README.md

 > `object` | optional | default: `null`

-Whether to export a `feed.json` file containing a [JSON Feed](https://jsonfeed.org/version/1) about the blog posts to `./public` (e.g. for providing a JSON Feed, or fetching data about blog posts via the `async getInitialProps()` hook).
+Whether to export a `feed.json` file containing a [JSON Feed](https://jsonfeed.org/version/1) about the blog posts to `./public` (e.g. for providing a feed in general, or fetching data about blog posts via the `async getInitialProps()` hook).
 Unset by default (and therefore not exported).

 If provided, the object may contain values to every [top-level JSON Feed key](https://jsonfeed.org/version/1#top-level), whereas the `items` property is auto-generated.
-Some omitted values are automatically taken from the `package.json` (like `title`, `description`, `homepage`, etc...).
+If some values are omitted, they automatically taken from the `package.json` (like `title`, `description`, `homepage`, etc...).

 ⚠️ **TL/DR**: Whenever activated, it creates a `feed.json` file in your `./public` folder, which might cause unwanted side-effects in your git setup!